 All transferable course work and acceptable credit earned from external examinations are evaluated and posted chronologically.
-The maximum number of credits from a two-year institution which may be applied toward a Michigan State University degree is 60 semester credits.
+The maximum number of credits from a two-year institution that may be applied toward a Michigan State University degree is 60 semester credits.
 Though all courses from two-year institutions will be evaluated and transferable courses posted on the student's record, no credits will be accepted towards graduation once 60 total credits are accumulated chronologically.

 The university strongly urges students to complete courses that satisfy the Integrative Studies, Mathematics, and Tier I writing requirements and prerequisites to courses for limited enrollment majors upon advice of your advisor.
-Students are strongly recommended to complete course work for the following areas at least one full semester (16 weeks) before the desired term of enrollment:
+It is strongly recommended that students complete course work for the following areas at least one full semester (16 weeks) before the desired term of enrollment:

-- An equivalent to MSU WRA 101 or WRA 195H - An equivalent to MSU MTH 103, 110, 116, 124, 132 or higher course
+- An equivalent to MSU WRA 101 or WRA 195H - An equivalent to MSU MTH 101, 102, 103, 116, or higher; or an equivalent to MSU STT 200 or 201